baileyherbert/reflection/docs/decorators/Meta.md

 ### `#!ts @Meta(key: any, value: any)` { data-toc-label="@Meta()", id="variation:smart" }

-> Returns a metadata decorator that can be applied to classes, methods, and decorators.
+> Returns a metadata decorator that can be applied to classes, methods, and parameters.
 This is the one you'll want to
 > use in practice – the rest are mainly for building upon.
 >
 > <div class="ref-head">**:octicons-star-16: Examples**</div>